On December 8, 2021, a single plot of digital estate sold for $4.3 million in a metaverse real estate called The

 What Is Digital Real Estate?

-In a decentralized metaverse, property will be owned by the users themselves.
+In a decentralized metaverse, digital property will be owned by the users themselves.

 This is opposed to a corporate-owned metaverse sandbox where everything would be owned by Meta (formerly known as Facebook), for example.

 digital properties is truly owned through NFT technology, which is verified through the blockchain (more shortly).

 This land can also be improved upon as seen fit by the owner.
-Selling digital real estate is possible through a digital real estate storefront can be created to sell goods in the metaverse, or merely decked out to host virtual parties and view NFT art galleries.
+Selling digital real estate is possible through a digital estate storefront can be created to sell goods in the metaverse, or merely decked out to host virtual parties and view NFT art galleries.

 Alternatively, the land can be simply held onto while it appreciates in value, with hopes of a future sale and resulting profit.

 What Does It Have to Do With Blockchain?

-Through NFT (non-fungible token) technology, owners of digital real estate are verified throughout the blockchain and true digital real estate ownership can exist.
+Through NFT (non-fungible token) technology, owners of digital real estate valuable are verified throughout the blockchain and true digital estate ownership can exist.

 It’s what separates the difference between a copy and paste of a JPEG file, and being an actual owner of the digital art itself.